TWICKENHAM ROWING CLUB BYLAWS

 -

-Coaches and Volunteers support the club activities and Members, Renters, Visitors, and Guests.
-Whilst doing so, they act to the benefit of those participating but are NOT responsible for the actions of individuals and bear no liability for the actions of participants.
+Coaches and volunteers support the Club activities and members, renters, visitors and guests.
+Whilst doing so, they act for the benefit of those participating but are NOT responsible for the actions of individuals and bear no liability for the actions of participants.

 -

-Regulated Activity: Any sessions involving regulated activity (e.g., contact with children (under 18) or vulnerable adults) must involve a minimum of two coaches, in accordance with British Rowing Guidelines.
+Regulated Activity: Any sessions involving regulated activity (e.g., contact with children (under 18) or vulnerable adults) must involve a minimum of two coaches or as otherwise required by British Rowing Guidelines.

 -